krb5/krb5/doc/rst_source/krb_admins/realm_config.rst

     normally you should use port 88.
 _kerberos-master._udp
     This entry should refer to those KDCs, if any, that will immediately see password changes to the Kerberos database.
-This entry is used only in one case, when the user is logging in and the password appears to be incorrect; the master KDC is then contacted, and the same password used to try to decrypt the response, in case the user's password had recently been changed and the first KDC contacted hadn't been updated.
-Only if that fails is an "incorrect password" error given.
+If a user is logging in and the password appears to be incorrect, the client will retry with the master KDC before failing with an "incorrect password" error given.

     If you have only one KDC, or for whatever reason there is no accessible KDC that would get database changes faster than the